Occupations at high risk for diseases due to biological factors

 Organic dust toxic syndrome (ODTS) is febrile, toxic reaction to high exposure levels of inhaled mould dusts occurring on a single day.
 This condition is a non-immunologic reaction that occurs 30 to 50 times more commonly than hypersensitivity pneumonitis in farmers.

 Farmers are also at risk of developing rhinitis and asthma, both due to allergic and non-allergic mechanisms, following exposure to biological dust.
 We will tell you more about asthma during the fourth week of this course.
 In many cases an occupational asthma may be preceded by a work-related rhinitis a few years earlier.

-Farmer cutting rice with a sickle.
-The farmer can easily cut himself and get soil and dirt into the wound.
-This gives a risk of tetanus. © Colourbox
+When a rice farmer cuts rice with a sickle like this, he can easily cut himself and get soil and dirt into the wound.
+This gives a risk of tetanus. © G. Tjalvin

 Clostridium tetani is a bacterium, which grows in the absence of oxygen and can be found in many animals and also in the soil.
 The bacteria produce a toxin, which causes painful muscular cramps that may be lethal.
 The use of gloves may protect farmers with open wounds or eczematous skin from being infected.
 An effective and safe vaccination exists.
 It is recommended for workers who work with soil and animals.

 In contrast to developed nations, where tetanus is rare, tetanus remains endemic in many developing countries, and the incidence often increases following natural disasters such as earthquakes and tsunamis.
 Approximately one million cases of tetanus are estimated to occur worldwide each year, with 300,000 to 500,000 deaths.
 Among patients admitted for neurologic conditions to one hospital in Nigeria, for example, tetanus was the second most common cause (14 percent), after stroke.